 - Like ASCAP and BMI, a single, percentage-of-revenue license fee for SESAC covering over-the-air, HD multicasting, and streaming.
 Music-format Represented Stations’ license fees during the term will be 0.2557% of Revenues (as defined in the 2017 ASCAP Radio Station License and net of the same 12% deduction included in the ASCAP license).

 - An increased All-Talk Amendment discount.
 Talk-format Represented Stations will receive a 77.5% discount off of the music-format rate, resulting in an effective rate of 0.0575% of Revenues.

 - A credit and refund mechanism applicable to Represented Stations that overpaid SESAC.

 - Group Amendment available to owners of multiple stations.
 For administrative ease, station group owners can sign a single Group Amendment form on behalf of multiple stations.
-Station groups that sign the Group Amendment can add stations acquired during the license term to their Group Amendment.
+Station groups that sign the Group Amendment can add/delete stations during the license term to their Group Amendment.

 - No minimum-fee provision and no music-usage reporting requirements.

 These improved SESAC license terms are only available to stations that initially authorized the RMLC to represent them in negotiations and arbitration against SESAC for the license term of January 1, 2016 through December 31, 2018 and which maintained their eligible status throughout that process.